QasimMahmood8/Restaurant-Management-System/README.md

 ---

-## 🚀 How to Showcase on LinkedIn
-Post about your project with something like:

 > 🎉 I built a **Restaurant Management System** using PostgreSQL!
 > It handles reservations, staff scheduling, and order management — with realistic data and advanced SQL queries.
 > Skills: SQL, database design, query optimization, and data analysis.
->
-> 💾 GitHub Repo: [your link here]

 ---

-## 🏁 License
-MIT License – free to use and modify.